aragon/AGPs/AGP-Kleros.md

 #### Kleros community is open to change and experimentations

 Creating a new system when the community of a previous system is reluctant to change (as happened with Bitcoin and Ethereum) makes sense as it is the only way to innovate.
 But Kleros community is not reluctant to change.
-It is open to cryptoeconomic experiments which can be used to test proposed changes before implementing them at a larger scale.
-Note that most changes will be consensual and may not require extensive testing (most tweaks proposed by aragon members fit into this category).
+It is open to cryptoeconomic experiments that can be used to test proposed changes before implementing them at a larger scale.
+Note that most changes will be consensual and may not require extensive testing (most tweaks proposed by Aragon members fit into this category).

 #### No benefits from competition to the ecosystem